MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-To avoid the error, define the operator== or declared it as defaulted:
+To avoid the error, define the operator== or declare it as defaulted:

 ```cpp
 #include <compare>